Kobu/code_tester/README.md

 ### Final words
 You can change any of the colors as you wish.

+I **highly** recommend making a bash alias for this python script as it makes life much easier

 If you have any troubles getting this running you can DM me on discord at `GM Kobu#5271`